Peg Stability Model

 Rather than enforcing a hard peg, STRC relies on dividend policy as a market-based lever to guide trading behavior toward a reference price range. apxUSD is designed on top of this collateral profile and explicitly accounts for STRC’s stabilization characteristics.

-While STRC provides a degree of inherent price stabilization, apxUSD adds an additional layer of protection through an explicit over-collateralization requirement.
-The total amount of apxUSD minted is constrained by the market value of the collateral, ensuring collateral value exceeds outstanding liabilities by a defined margin.
-The collateral buffer is increased via yield spreads between collateral yield received by the protocol and yield paid out to apyUSD holders, as well as any price appreciation in the collateral assets.
+While STRC provides a degree of inherent price stabilization, apyx adds an explicit overcollateralization layer.
+The total apxUSD minted is constrained by the market value of the collateral, ensuring collateral value exceeds outstanding liabilities by a defined margin.

 Potentially the strongest volatility hedge is the cash and treasuries buffer.
 With the preferreds generating strong yield, a portion of the collateral can be held in treasuries to reduce volatility, without meaningfully reducing the overall yield of the collateral base.